Bar charts summarize and compare categorical data by using proportional bar lengths to represent values.

 X-axis label character limit

 Default y-axis bounds are set based on the range of data values represented on the y-axis.
 These values can be customized by typing a new desired axis bound value.
 Setting a y-axis bound can be used as a way to keep the scale of your chart consistent for comparison.
-Clicking the reset button will revert the axis bound to the default value.
+Clicking the reset button reverts the axis bound to the default value.

 Since bar charts use length to represent relative value, it is important that all bar charts include an origin of zero.